Jasonlhy/todo-api/README.md

 - I don't like to use AutoMapper, so I write the mapper myself, and write the test case ...
 - The TodoService implementation directly depends on Entity Framework context because I know it is easy to use SQLite and in-memory database with entity framework to test.
 I can put the TodoService in the Core but I have to abstract a repository pattern for providing the data.
-[See](aaa)
+[Further Reading](https://learn.microsoft.com/en-us/ef/core/testing/choosing-a-testing-strategy#repository-pattern)
 - I don't like the provision and migration of database is included in the application logic, which may make it hard to test, so you need to run the command before running the application
 - Because it is a demo project, I don't want to connect to external database due to Cost.
 I also hard code the path of the database.
 Ideally it should read from the IConfiguration (Although codespace can create database with docker compose now)